hashgraph/hedera-improvement-proposal/HIP/hip-26.md

 transaction or a global upper gas limit configured for all smart contracts.
 The current maximum configured gas limit per transaction is 300,000 gas.

+#### Enumerating created contracts in ContractCreateResult

+Previously in `ContractCreateResult` responses we would list sub-contracts created as a part of the `ContractCreate` operation in the `createdContractIDs` field, but not the contract that was directly created as part of the call.
+Now all contracts that are created as a consequence of the `ContractCreate` call are enumerated, including the primary new contract.

+#### Self Destruct during Contract Creation

+If a contract was being created and the new contract called `SELFDESTRUCT` in the initcode we would not mark the `MerkleAccount` `isDeleted` field as true.
+If the `SELFDESTRUCT` was called as part of a function call we would mark it as true.

+Now regardless of whether the call to `SELFDESTRUCT` occurred in initcode or in a function call the `isDeleted` field is set to true.

+#### Errors moving from PreCheck errors to Transaction Errors

+Code relating to validation errors has been cleaned up.
+Only errors detectable in GRPC objects will cause precheck errors and all other errors will be reported as part of the transaction.

+The following errors in contract creation are moving out of precheck errors and into transaction errors: `INVALID_RENEWAL_PERIOD`, `AUTORENEW_DURATION_NOT_IN_RANGE`, `CONTRACT_NEGATIVE_GAS`, `CONTRACT_NEGATIVE_VALUE`, `MEMO_TOO_LONG`, `INVALID_ZERO_BYTE_IN_STRING`.

+The following errors in contract call are moving out of precheck errors and into transaction errors: `CONTRACT_NEGATIVE_GAS`, `CONTRACT_NEGATIVE_VALUE`.

 ### Upgrade to "London" Hard Fork

 The smart contract platform will be upgraded to support the EVM visible changes